ouspg/CompSec/Lab2_Network/README.md

 ```shell
 sudo usermod -a -G wireshark compsec
 ```
 Log out and log in, wireshark should show now all interfaces.
+This is already done with provided Kali Linux.

  ### How to complete this task